The Ohio Mega Millions and Powerball jackpots have grown to record heights in recent months.

-Amid all the hype about the second-biggest Mega Millions jackpot in history, Ohioans have had to revisit a peculiar truth: They can’t buy tickets online directly from the Ohio Lottery.
+Amid all the hype about these jackpots, Ohioans for along time had to come to grips a peculiar truth: They couldn’t buy tickets online directly from the Ohio Lottery.

 PlayOhio reached out to the Ohio Lottery to ask whether that may change in the future.

 “At this time the Ohio Lottery doesn’t offer online sales of lottery games, but we look forward to being able to offer online sales in the future,” said Danielle Frizzi-Babb, Ohio Lottery’s deputy director of communications.

 So why couldn’t Ohioans buy Ohio Lottery tickets online for so long?
 There are several reasons.

 Ohio among states with third-party option for online tickets

-Of the 45 states that participate in Mega Millions, 20 offer players online tickets, as do Washington, D.C. and the U.S. Virgin Islands.
+Of the 45 states that participate in Mega Millions, 20 offer players online tickets, along with Washington, D.C. and the U.S. Virgin Islands.
 Those 20 states fall into two groups: online purchases through the lottery or Jackpocket, a third-party ticket seller.